Why Join RetroSynth Records?

 Release Dates

-What if you could make your release available on just one platform only before it then becomes available on all platforms?
-That would certainly build up some interest, right?
-The Exclusive Release feature from RetroSynth / Symphonic allows you to do just that!
+In addition, what if you could make your release available on just one platform only before it then becomes available on all platforms?
+That would certainly build up some interest!
+RetroSynth / Symphonic also offers an Exclusive Release feature will help hype your music in a unique and effective way.

 While not a standard distribution platform, YouTube offers extensive opportunities for artists to make extra money on their music.
 If someone uses your music in their video, wouldn’t you like the ad revenue that’s being generated from that video?
 Well that is possible with YouTube monetization!